Amadla-com/.github/profile/README.md

 <h2>How Amadla Works?</h2>

-Using a custom storage methodology that merges [YAML](https://en.wikipedia.org/wiki/YAML), [JSON-Schema](https://json-schema.org/) and [Git](https://git-scm.com/), Amadla configurations will feel familiar to most and innovative at the same time.
-The name for this storage device is [HERY](https://github.com/AmadlaOrg/hery).
-In short, it is an extension to [YAML](https://en.wikipedia.org/wiki/YAML) by which [YAML](https://en.wikipedia.org/wiki/YAML) content is grouped into what is named entities.
-Each entity can refer to other entities.
-Making it similar to an RDBMS but with the content being in text given the benefit of CVS with [Git](https://git-scm.com/).
+Amadla uses a custom storage methodology called [HERY](https://github.com/AmadlaOrg/hery), which combines [YAML](https://en.wikipedia.org/wiki/YAML), [JSON-Schema](https://json-schema.org/), and [Git](https://git-scm.com/).
+This methodology provides a familiar yet innovative approach to configuration management.
+[HERY](https://github.com/AmadlaOrg/hery) extends [YAML](https://en.wikipedia.org/wiki/YAML) by grouping content into entities, similar to how an RDBMS (Relational Database Management System) organizes data.
+These entities can refer to other entities, with all content stored in text form, benefiting from [Git](https://git-scm.com/)'s version control capabilities.

-It also comes with a caching system based on [SQLite](https://www.sqlite.org/) that permits quick querying of the configuration content.

-From [HERY](https://github.com/AmadlaOrg/hery) [Amadla-cli](https://github.com/AmadlaOrg/amadla-cli) queries for the configurations and then using [Jinja2](https://jinja.palletsprojects.com/) populates configuration templates.
+The system also includes a caching layer based on [SQLite](https://www.sqlite.org/), enabling fast queries of configuration content.
+The [Amadla CLI](https://github.com/AmadlaOrg/amadla-cli) (Command Line Interface) queries [HERY](https://github.com/AmadlaOrg/hery) configurations and uses [Jinja2](https://jinja.palletsprojects.com/) templates to generate configuration files.

-Each of these entities is a block of configuration standards that are mutable.
-Entities can be invented by anyone for any purpose.
-The ones created by Amadla can be used or just ignored.
-There are no obligations.
-However, using a predefined entity offers a better integration with other tools and templates.
-Each entity informs different parts of a service and infrastructure or multiple parts.
-For example, the `Net` entity that can be attached to an application can indicate to the HTTP server the networking requirements of a website and also inform the firewall configurations about what ports to keep open for said website requirements.
-These configurations are also merged in a cascading way so an entity can overwrite the default configurations of the previous layered entity.
+Each entity represents a block of mutable configuration standards.
+Users can create their own entities for any purpose or use the predefined ones provided by Amadla.
+Predefined entities ensure better integration with other tools and templates.
+For example, a "Net" entity attached to an application can specify the networking requirements for a website, inform the HTTP server, and configure the firewall to open the necessary ports.
+Configurations can be overridden in a cascading manner, allowing for flexible and hierarchical setups.

-> This is an abstract explanation.
-Later examples will be provided.

 <!--<h2>Main Projects</h2>